 I’m currently in the most blah time of the marathon training schedule.
 I call it The Abyss.

 The Abyss arrives about a month before the marathon.
-The initial excitement that comes with starting has passed.
+The initial excitement that comes with starting training has passed.
 The mileage is long, long enough to be inconvenient.
 But I also know it’s going to get worse before it gets better.

 The Abyss is part of the natural ebb and flow of motivation and enthusiasm that occurs during the marathon training cycle.